blynkkk/blynkkk.github.io/BlynkMainOperations.md

 ##Send data from app to hardware
 You can send any data from Widgets in the app to your hardware.

 All [Controller Widgets](http://blynkkk.github.io/#widgets-controllers) can send data to Virtual Pins on your hardware.
-For instance, code below shows how to get values from the Button Widget in the App
+For example, code below shows how to get values from the Button Widget in the App

 ```cpp
 BLYNK_WRITE(V1) //Button Widget is writing to pin V1